aurorascharff/redwoodsdk-demo/STEPS.md

 ## Release to production

 - Pnpm release will push all this to production with ease.
 Upload website to cloudflare, create database assets, storage assets.
 Can also add --env=staging for multiple environments.
-I'll release to staging.
 - I already deployed this.
 - Open released version on realtime page.
 Let them scan.
 - See the realtime reactions streaming in.
 Hopefully they've seen it already.